diethardsteiner/diethardsteiner.github.io/_posts/2014-09-03-PDI-On-Mac-OS-X.md

 Nelson Sousa mentioned: "When you have a field active to edit, press enter before clicking anywhere else.
 If not you get one of those array out of bounds things.
 Ignore it, continue with spoon, save and restart. :)"

+## The menu bar options have disappeared

+To solve this issue, just switch to another app and then back again ... voilà all menu bar options are back.
+Pure magic (no, not really).